 Despite a decade of mHealth app development, there remains a limited body of evidence demonstrating improved health outcomes with apps [29-31].
-Currently, there are three published randomized controlled trials evaluating patient-facing, multi-functional asthma apps developed to support collaborative self-management.
-Liu and colleagues [32] showed increased quality of life, increased use of controller medications, improved lung function (8%), and decreased emergency service use.
-Merchant and colleagues [33] demonstrated the effectiveness of the Propeller Health Asthma Platform at reducing the use of short-acting β -agonist (SABA) by 0.41 activations per day (vs. 0.31 control), increasing the number of SABA-free days by 21% (vs. 17% control).
-Conversely, Ryan and colleagues [34] found that mobile phone-based monitoring did not improve asthma control or patient self-efficacy compared to a paper based monitoring system.
+Currently, there are 3 published RCTs evaluating patient-facing, multifunctional asthma apps developed to support CSM.
+Liu et al [32] showed increased quality of life, increased use of controller medications, improved lung function (8%), and decreased emergency service use.
+Merchant et al [33] demonstrated the effectiveness of the Propeller Health Asthma Platform at reducing the use of short-acting $\beta$ -agonist (SABA) by 0.41 activations per day (vs 0.31 control), increasing the number of SABA-free days by 21% (vs 17% control).
+Conversely, Ryan et al [34] found that mobile phone-based monitoring did not improve asthma control or patient self-efficacy compared with a paper-based monitoring system.
 Our experience with an asthma app prototype in a recent pilot study revealed a high level of satisfaction with the app (80% of users viewed the app positively, with the majority wishing to continue using the app after the study), regular participation in self-management, and improvements in asthma-related quality of life [35].
 The central question of whether mHealth platforms that support asthma management such as breathe are efficacious remains unanswered.
-We assert that good platform design is a pre-condition to posing and answering this question.
+We assert that good platform design is a precondition to posing and answering this question.